FernandoLavarreda/HeatTransfer/README.md

 This program is designed to analyze spheres, walls and cilinders under transient heat transfer conditions.
 Transient analysis aims to study the change in temperature as a function of time and position.
-To simplify the analysis, 3D bodies are anlyzed in one dimension under the assumption that there are uniform conditions (the conduction and convetion constant don't change) and the bodies are solid objects of one material, for cilinders this analysis is valid as long as the ratio L/r_o <ins>></ins> 10 [1].
+To simplify the analysis, 3D bodies are anlyzed in one dimension under the assumption that there are uniform conditions (the conduction and convection constant don't change) and the bodies are solid objects of one material, for cylinders this analysis is valid as long as the ratio L/r_o <ins>></ins> 10 [1].

 The one dimensional analysis is done finding the values for the analytic solution of each body as shown